DreamOfTheRedChamber/system-design-interviews/README.md

 	- The more objects you can physically fit into your cache, the better your cache hit ratio.
 * Longevity
 	- How long each object can be stored in cache before expiring or being invalidated.

+### How much will cache benefit
+* short answer
+  * How many times a cached piece of data can and is reused by the application
+  * the proportion of response time that is alleviated by caching
+* In applications that are I/O bound, most of the response time is getting data from a database.

+### Access pattern
+#### Write through cache
+* def: write go through the cache and write is confirmed as success only if writes to DB and the cache both succeed.
+* use-case: applications which write and re-read the information quickly.
+But the write latency might be much higher because of two write phase

+#### Write around cache
+* def: write directly goes to the DB.
+The cache reads the info from DB in case of a miss
+* use-case: lower write load to cache and faster writes, but can lead to higher read latency in case of applications which write and re-read the information quickly

+#### Write back cache
+  * def: write is directly done to the caching layer and write is confirmed as soon as the write to the cache completes.The cache then asynchronously syncs this write to the DB.
+  * use-case: quick write latency and high write throughput.
+But might lose data in case the cache layer dies

 ### Typical caching scenarios
 * The first and best scenario is allowing your clients to cache a response forever.
 This is a very important technique and you want to apply it for all of your static content (like image, CSS, or Javascript files).
 Static content files should be considered immutable, and whenever you need to make a change to the contents of such a file, you should publish it under a new URL.
 Want you want to deploy a new version of your web application, you can bundle and minify all of your CSS files and include a timestamp or a hash of the contents of the file in the URL.
 Even though you could cache static files forever, you should not set the Expires header more than one year into the future.